CSC207-2022F-UofT/course-project-flipwise-group-129/README.md

 - [ ] Go to file Main.java located in the src/main/java directory
 - [ ] Right click on the Main and select Run Main.main()

-## 2. How to run the testing program and generate the test coverage report
+## 2a.
+If Running on MacOS- How to run the testing program and generate the test coverage report
 - [ ] Select 'Testing Configurations' in the Configuration dropdown and click on 'Edit Configurations'
 - [ ] In the pop up under 'Build and Run' make sure the tests read from 'All Directory' and change the path to be your path to the test package within src
 - [ ] Select 'Run Testing Configurations with Coverage' button three buttons left of Configuration dropdown
 - [ ] Coverage Report will thus indicate that Entity and Controllers are tested to 100%.

+## 2b.
+If Running on Windows computers- How to Open Test Coverage Report
+- [ ] Because of Windows file system errors, the tests don't run as intended:
+- [ ] Please open the TestCoverageReport folder in files and open index.html to open the Test Coverage Report

 ## 3. Generating Javadocs
 - [ ] On the top of Intellij, open the Tools dropdown and select GenerateJavadoc